-Individual units within the College may define additional conditions of use for information resources under their control.
+Individual departments within the College may define additional conditions of use for information resources under their control in collaboration with the IT Department.
 These statements must be consistent with this overall regulation but may provide additional detail guidelines and/or restrictions.